Skip to main content

 Dividend Payout Ratio = Company’s Dividend Payout / Company’s Net Income

-There are several advantages to including dividend payout stocks into a portfolio.
-Here are some reasons people invest in stocks that generate dividends:
+There are several advantages to including dividend payout securities into a portfolio:

-Capital appreciation: Owning dividend stocks means you can get paid twice: when you receive your dividend payout and when you sell the stock (provided you realized appreciation on the sale).
+• Capital appreciation: Owning dividend stocks means you can get paid twice: when you receive your dividend payout and when you sell the stock (provided you realized appreciation on the sale).
 That’s because the share price of the stock can rise, increasing the value of your investment in the company.
-Blue chip companies such as AT&T, Chevron and General Mills tend to increase dividends over time.
+Blue-chip companies such as Enbridge, BCE, and Chevron tend to increase dividends over time.

-Dividend tax rate: Unlike ordinary income paid out from employment, dividend income is taxed under a different rate.
+• Dividend tax rate: Unlike ordinary income paid out from employment, dividend income is taxed under a different rate.
 It can be lower than your standard tax rate, making dividends an advantageous income source.
-The rate is determined by your income and filing status and can range between 0 and 20 percent.
+The rate is determined by your income and filing status and can range between 0 and 20%.

 Investors who don’t need the income from dividends can reinvest them.
 Some brokers allow the options to reinvest dividends automatically to make it easier.
 Keep in mind that if your dividends are paid out in cash, you’re still on the hook for taxes unless they’re in a tax-advantaged account.